 Coconut Cake – homemade coconut cake with creamy coconut milk, brushed with coconut syrup to keep it extra moist, and topped with vanilla bean buttercream frosting.
 A new layer cake recipe by our contributor, Tessa Huff.

 It seems like spring is full of mini milestones leading up to summer.
 We’ve just had Day Light Savings, Pi(e) day and St. Patrick’s Day, and we now gearing up for Easter and Mother’s Day.
 Perhaps spring is packed with all of these holidays to help get us through the dreary weather and sporadic rain falls as we anticipate the sunny days of summer?
-I don’t know for sure, but I will take any reason (big or small) to celebrate and make cake.
+I don’t know for sure, but I will take any reason (big or small) to celebrate and make cake, especially coconut cake.

-Easter makes me think of fluffy white bunnies, cheery floral prints, and lots of pastel prettiness, and this Coconut Vanilla Bean Cake certainly fits the bill.
+Easter makes me think of fluffy white bunnies, cheery floral prints, and lots of pastel prettiness, and this Coconut Cake with Vanilla Bean Buttercream certainly fits the bill.
 I wanted to create a cake this year for Easter than was just as lovely as the day itself – something beautiful to represent renewal, love, hope, and growth.
 With a palette of pretty shades of pink, peach, and spring green, I adorned this simple yet delicious cake with a crescent of spirally rosettes, buttons, and white nonpareils.

 What goes well with coconut?
 More coconut!
 I found that many coconut cake recipes are paired with lemon or vibrant tropical flavors.
 For this cake, I wanted to make sure that the coconut remained the star and wasn’t weighed down by other overly sweet or tart ingredients.
 The cake layers themselves are made with creamy coconut milk then brushed with coconut simple syrup.
 The coconut simple syrup adds great depth to the otherwise subtle cake layers without the use of coconut extract.
 Trust me, it tastes like heaven!
 I first considered a coconut cream cheese frosting, but a simple yet pure vanilla bean buttercream ended up being the perfect match.